Thursday, 19 Dec 2013

 F: +40 21 3123819

-Romania’s location in South East Europe with large land and sea borders make it an ideal transit route for the trafficking of drugs, guns and human beings.
+Romania’s location in South East Europe with large land and sea borders make it an ideal transit route for the trafficking of drugs and human beings.
 Romania is on the Balkans route for the smuggling of South West Asian Heroin from Turkey and Bulgaria and/or the Black Sea coast to Western Europe.

 The banking sector is especially vulnerable to money laundering from Romanian OCGs laundering the proceeds of their criminality through financial institutions in the UK.
 The regional cooperation usually proves difficult due to historical prejudices and weak bilateral relationships.

 Romania’s position at the external border of the EU makes it a target for fiscal crime, including but not exclusively, cigarette smuggling and infringements of Intellectual Property Rights (IPR offences).
-When added to the possibilities of VAT (MTIC) fraud and emerging fiscal crimes (e.g. Carbon Credit fraud), the country suffers serious losses to its Treasury.
+When added to the possibility of VAT (MTIC) fraud and emerging fiscal crimes (e.g. Carbon Credit fraud), the country suffers serious losses to its Treasury.